DBE IN LOUISIANA

 3/4 cup currants

-2 TBSP chopped mixed candied peel - optional
+2 TBSP mixed candied peel, chopped (optional)

-Pinch nutmeg
+pinch nutmeg

-Pinch allspice
+pinch allspice

 1 beaten egg white

-Sugar to sprinkle
+sugar to sprinkle

-Heat oven to 425* F
+Preheat oven to 425*

-Stir sugar into melted butter.
+Stir sugar into melted butter

-Add currants, peel, nutmeg and allspice.
+Add currants, peel, nutmeg and allspice

-Heap filling in the middle of each round.
-Makes about 8 - 10 cakes - divide the filling between them.
+Heap filling in the middle of each round (makes about 8 - 10 cakes - divide the filling between them)

-Brush with egg white and sprinkle with sugar.
+Brush with egg white and sprinkle with sugar

 These delicious cakes have been made in the town of Eccles for centuries.
 The first week of September was traditionally the time of the Eccles Wake, when the cakes were sold.

-They must be good because they were banned by the Puritans!
-The people of Eccles danced on the green at the Eccles Wake, so the Puritans forbade the eating of eccles cakes at religious festivals.
-Fortunately for future generations, they ignored the embargo and continued to secretly bake and eat them!
+of Eccles danced on the Green, so the Puritans forbade the eating of eccles cakes at religious festivals.
+Fortunately (for future generations!) they ignored the embargo and continued to secretly bake and eat.